Should You Volunteer in Morocco with IVHQ?

 I experienced a different culture, its sights, smells, sounds and customs.
 They were both familiar and foreign to me.
 Overall my time in this beautiful city changed me, it helped me to gain confidence and understand the most important thing.
 Myself.

-This whole experience wouldn’t have happened without applying to volunteer with IVHQ.
+This whole experience wouldn’t have happened without volunteering abroad with IVHQ, an organization who offer hundreds of programs in 40+ destinations.
 The whole experience was all pre-organised so that the transition into such a different environment was seamless.
 I would like to thank them for the opportunity and the constant support.

 By Bernadette Jury